Learn more about the subjects available below.

 Yes

 In Year 10 Mathematics, students recognise the connection between simple and compound interest.
 They solve problems involving linear equations and inequalities.
 They make the connections between algebraic and graphical representations of relations.
 Students solve surface area and volume problems relating to composite solids.
 They recognise the relationships between parallel and perpendicular lines.
 Students apply deductive reasoning to proofs and numerical exercises involving plane shapes.
 They compare data sets by referring to the shapes of the various data displays.
 They describe bivariate data where the independent variable is time.
-Students describe statistical relationships between two continuous variables.
-They evaluate statistical reports.
+Students describe statistical relationships between two continuous variables and evaluate statistical reports.

 Students expand binomial expressions and factorise monic quadratic expressions.
 They find unknown values after substitution into formulas.
 They perform the four operations with simple algebraic fractions.
 Students solve simple quadratic equations and pairs of simultaneous equations.
 They use triangle and angle properties to prove congruence and similarity.
 Students use trigonometry to calculate unknown angles in right-angled triangles.
 Students list outcomes for multi-step chance experiments and assign probabilities for these experiments.
 They calculate quartiles and inter-quartile ranges.

-The following topics provide the framework for learning in Year 9 Mathematics:
+The following topics provide the framework for learning in Year 10 Mathematics:

 • Patterns and Algebra